3 min read 16 Mar 22

-Showering in the morning, taking the metro to work, reading email, watching a TV show...
+Showering in the morning, taking the metro to work, reading email, streaming a TV show...
 None of these activities is possible without infrastructure.
-From water pipes to sewage treatment plants, from antennas to power lines, from fibre optic networks to data centres, infrastructure is everywhere.
-And very often these assets are hidden behind the increasingly innovative and 'green' services that make our economy work.
+From water pipes to sewage treatment plants, from 5G antennas to power lines, from fibre optic networks to data centres, physical infrastructure assets are everywhere.
+And very often these unseen? assets support the increasingly innovative and 'green' services that make our economy work.

-The US infrastructure bill is a powerful driver for companies that own and operate physical infrastructure assets that enable the transition to a lower carbon future.
-1.2 trillion, with $550 billion in new federal spending on repairs and upgrades , to investment in public transportation, clean energy, and digital connectivity, we believe it represents an opportunity for these companies for decades to come.
+Massive infrastructure investment packages in the US and Europe are a powerful driver for infrastructure companies that own and operate physical infrastructure assets, particularly those that enable the transition to a lower carbon future.
+In the US, President Biden’s Infrastructure Investment and Jobs Act is an ambitious plan to improve the country’s infrastructure, with billions of dollars dedicated to investment in public transportation, clean energy, and digital connectivity.
+With the European Union also focused on creating a greener, more digital future, we believe these policies represent an opportunity for infrastructure companies for decades to come.

 Beyond these economic benefits, investing in infrastructure can contribute to sustainable environmental and social goals.
 The energy transition is an eloquent example.
 The switch to renewable and low-carbon energy requires new infrastructure.
-In addition, when composing our portfolios, we look for companies that score well on certain sustainability criteria, such as CO2 emissions, and we only invest in forward-looking players that support the energy transition.
+In addition, when composing our portfolios, we look for companies that score well on certain sustainability criteria, such as CO2 emissions, and we only invest in proactive companies that support the energy transition.